Simplify infrastructure self-service with Blueprints

 • Irritability has been pointed out as the most common stress symptom among IT professionals, especially DevOps (55% of them selected this answer).
 For non-IT professionals #1 stress symptom is depression.

-• Listening to music is the most common way of coping with stress for both IT and non-IT professionals (73% and 66%).
+• Listening to music is the most common way to cope with stress for both IT and non-IT professionals (73% and 66%).

-• However, for DevOps, playing video games is the most popular stress coping mechanism, ranking at 62%.
-Over 45% of IT said the same.
+• However, for DevOps, playing video games is the most popular stress-relieving mechanism, at 62%.
+Over 45% of IT professionals said the same.

-• Almost 60% of DevOps choose to blame themselves as a way to deal with stress.
-No other group was revealed to be as self-critical.
+• Almost 60% of DevOps deal with stress by blaming themselves.
+No other group reported being as self-critical.

-• DevOps are also the ones who take off the most time.
-And those who don’t take any time off are on average 35% more frequently stressed than their IT counterparts.
+• DevOps take the most time off.
+And those who don’t take any time off are stressed on average 35% more frequently than their IT counterparts.

-Our survey revealed that DevOps engineers are more frequently stressed than any other group of IT professionals.
+Our survey revealed that DevOps engineers are stressed more often than any other group of IT professionals.

-Interestingly, the entire IT sector comes across as less stressed than non-IT, where the number of those admitted to feeling stressed often or very often at the level of 55% (compared to 34% for all IT).
+Interestingly, the IT sector as a whole appears to be less stressed than non-IT employees, 55% of whom admitted to feeling stressed often or very often (compared with 34% for all IT).

 Who is the most frequently stressed

-Over 40% of the surveyed DevOps admit to being stressed often or very often.
-Out of all the IT professionals, 34% admit the same.
+Over 40% of the DevOps professionals surveyed admit to being stressed often or very often.
+Among IT professionals in general, 34% admit the same.
 For non-DevOps IT, the number is about 33%.

 The most stressed IT area is Data Science & Machine Learning, with 50% of the surveyed feeling stressed often or very often.

 DevOps is the second most stressed IT area.
-The least stressed are IT Project Management & Business Analytics.
+The least stressed is IT Project Management & Business Analytics.

 We collected answers from 38 Data Science & Machine Learning Specialists, 89 DevOps Engineers, 113 Software Engineers & Architects, 172 IT Support, 85 Network Engineers & Cybersecurity, 18 IT Project Management & Business Analytics, and 87 other IT specialists.